FOREX-Euro subdued after Italy rating downgrade

 LONDON, July 13 The euro hovered near two-year lows against the dollar on Friday after a Moody's downgrade on Italy added to an already bearish stance on the single currency, while commodity currencies rose on growth figures from China that met expectations.

-That meant the single currency stayed within sight of a two-year trough of $1.2166 hit on trading platform EBS the previous day and was on track for its second straight week of losses.
-It fell to $1.2181 in the Asian session after Moody's two-notch rating cut.
+The single currency stayed within sight of a two-year trough of $1.2166 hit on trading platform EBS the previous day and was on track for its second straight week of losses.
+It fell to $1.2181 in the Asian session after Moody's cut Italy's credit rating by two notches.

 Moody's warned it could further cut the new Baa2 rating, which stands just two notches above junk, if Italy's access to debt markets dried up.

-"The auction was not too bad but the bigger news is the double notch downgrade," said Derek Halpenny, European head of FX research at Bank of Tokyo Mitsubishi.
+"The auction was not too bad but the bigger news is the double notch downgrade rather than an auction that has gone okay," said Derek Halpenny, European head of FX research at Bank of Tokyo Mitsubishi.

 "Disappointing economic growth, coupled with fragile investor confidence and high peripheral yields remain ahead for the rest of the year.
 Our target is for the euro to drift to $1.15 in three to six months time."